Download story (PDF)

 Lighting and technical setup is pretty similar in all the images.
 First of all, I used a Phase One 645DF camera body with the IQ140 digital back.
 For a lens I used the 150mm Mamiya AF 2.8.
 Furthermore I used Profoto Stripboxes as kicker and changed the main light between a small 1x1.3 foot softbox and a silver softlight reflector.

 Why did you choose to work with Phase One for this shoot?

 I love how accurate the colors behave, the amount and kind of sharpness that medium format gives me.
 I love the focal length that the 150mm gives on the IQ140 back as well.
 This is probably my most common shooting setup.

-Tobias Björkgren's five images portrays a woman going from timid, almost religious, to insane.
+Five images that portray a woman going from timid, almost religious, to insane.